Bounding the Minimum Time of a Quantum Measurement: Discussion

 Bounds on the timescale of a quantum measurement have also been considered recently in Refs.~\cite{pokorny2020tracking, strasberg2022long, hu2022scalable}.
 However, the bounds in the literature assume particular models of open quantum dynamics or require solving the associated master equation for the density matrix of the system of interest.
 In contrast, we derive bounds that rely on few assumptions on the measurement model.
 We showcased our bound in two simple models.
 Remarkably, under the right regime, the bounds on the measurement times are within experimental reach, as illustrated in Fig.~(\ref{fig:plot}).
 It would be fascinating to devise an experiment, perhaps similar to~\cite{brune1996observing}, to probe these fundamental bounds.
 This may require exploring more realistic measurement models.

-The shortcoming of our easy-to-evaluate bound from minimal assumptions is that the inequality~\eqref{eq:ineq1} is loose~\cite{garcia2022}.
-It would be interesting to study improved bounds that are saturable.
-One possible approach could rely on information-theoretic quantities (namely, the Fisher information) which lead to upper bounds on the entropy change that are known to be tight~\cite{garcia2022}.

 Note that Eq.~\eqref{eq:timescale} is reminiscent of the Bremmerman-Bekenstein bound, which provides an upper limit on the rate at which information can be transferred given an energy constrain~\cite{BekensteinBound}.
 The original derivation of this bound is based on heuristic arguments, but more rigorous versions of it have been explored~\cite{garcia2022,deffner2010generalized}.
 Our bound provides a formal version that applies to the dynamics during a quantum measurement, providing new insights into the physics of information processing.
-Finally, it would be interesting to study the relationships between our bound on the timescale of measurement and the energetic resource cost of performing a measurement~\cite{jacobs2012quantum, deffner2016quantum, guryanova2020ideal}.
+Finally, it would be interesting to study the relationship between our bound on the timescale of a measurement and the energetic constraints and resource costs of performing a measurement~\cite{jacobs2012quantum,NavascuesPRL2014, deffner2016quantum, guryanova2020ideal}.